shahviransh/ECCC-IMWEBs-Viewer/README.md

 ## Installation

-**Go to the GitHub Releases page: Access all release packages from this [link](https://github.com/shahviransh/ECCC-IMWEBs-Viewer/releases/latest)**.
+**Go to the GitHub Releases page: Access the latest release package from this [link](https://github.com/shahviransh/ECCC-IMWEBs-Viewer/releases/latest)**.

 ### Download for your platform: